Please update your browser

 Your browser version is not supported by this site.
 CS First may not work properly.

 your character's love with a cute heart effect.

 and broadcast a message to start the heart animation,

 and name the message something like hearts.

 to describe your loving moment.

 In this example, this message is broadcast

 Program the heart sprite to receive this message.

-The heart sprite is currently hidden.
+The hearts sprite is currently hidden,

-Add a "show" block, and click it to show the sprite.
+add a show block and click it to show the sprite.

 Program the hearts sprite to appear near your character,

 in the dropdown menu.